vczoni/lamarck/README.md

 ###### Now the simulation eventually reaches the other area and finds the global max =)

-But it is important to notice that mutating 2 genes here meant that **ALL genes were mutated**, which means that those mutations were basically creating new **complete random Genomes**, which is not necessarily a very efficient approach (specially with higher amounts of genes), although, as just shown, it CAN sometimes work just fine.
+But it is important to notice that, in this case, mutating 2 genes meant **ALL genes were mutated**, which means those mutations were basically creating new **complete random Genomes**, which is not necessarily a very efficient approach (specially with higher amounts of genes), although, as just shown, it CAN sometimes work just fine.

-There is acually a dedicated configuration for generating a proportion of completely random Creatures between Generations, which is:
+There is acually a dedicated configuration for generating a proportion of completely random Creatures between Generations:

 ```python
 # Example: setting it to 10%...
 opt.config.p_new_random = 0.1 # default value is 0.
 ```

-There is another option to make this simulation converge to the global maximum, which is to **allow some of the weaker Creatures to reproduce**, which will **increase the level of diversity** within the population, making some new kind of combinations possible without having to appeal to a completely randomized Creature making.
+Another way of making this simulation converge to the global maximum is to **allow some of the weaker Creatures to reproduce**, which will **increase the level of diversity** within the population, providing some new kind of combinations possible without having to appeal to a completely randomized Creature making.
 This is possible by changing this configuration:

 ```python
 # Example: setting it to 15%...
 opt.config.p_selection_weak = 0.15 # default value is 0.
 ```

-Using the following configuration, a similar behavior occurs, and new diverse Creatures produced by supposedly "weak" parents are the ones responsible for providing the variety that is necessary to reach new (and, in that case, better) areas of solutions.
+Using the following configuration, a similar behavior from the last example occurs, and new diverse Creatures produced by supposedly "weak" parents are the ones that can reach the global optimum area, because some "weak genes" were responsible for providing the variety that was necessary to reach those solutions.

 ```python
 # Selecting 50% of the population to reproduce